-Interruption of Studies
+Authorised Interruption of Studies

-- 3.28 An interruption of studies is an extended period of authorised absence from studies. - The College may, at its discretion, grant an interruption of programme of study to a candidate on grounds of illness or other adequate cause in accordance with the College's Interruption of Studies Policy.
+- 3.28 An interruption of studies is an extended period of authorised absence from studies. - 3.29 The College may, at its discretion, grant an interruption of programme of study to a student on grounds of illness or other adequate cause in accordance with the College's Authorised Interruption of Studies Policy.
 The normal maximum period of interruption that may be granted is two years overall during the maximum period of registration.
 Applications for interruption of study are considered by the relevant Director of Undergraduate Studies or Director of Postgraduate Studies (or equivalent).
 Students who do not re-enrol by the end of this period will be considered to have withdrawn from the programme of study, and their registration will be terminated.
-In exceptional circumstances an application may be made for a longer period of interruption and these would be treated as a suspension of the regulations and approved by the Academic Registrar. - 3.30 Students may not undertake reassessments, re-take a module or attempt a module for the first time during an Interruption of Study. - 3.31 Under the College's Student Discipline policy, or Fitness to Practise polices where they apply, a student may be required to interrupt their studies where it is deemed necessary to protect the College community.
+In exceptional circumstances an application may be made for a longer period of interruption and these would be treated as a suspension of the regulations and approved by the Academic Registrar. - 3.30 Students may not undertake re-assessments, re-take a module or attempt a module for the first time during an Interruption of Study. - 3.31 Under the College's Student Disciplinary Prodecures, Fitness to Practise Procedure or Fitness to Study Procedure where they apply, a student may be required to interrupt their studies where it is deemed necessary to protect the College community.
 Details of this process is included in these procedures.